Liam Baldock takes a closer look at the beauty of central England to find nine of the best Peak District walks…

 Photo: Steven Grogan

 The Southern Gristone Edges are a must do when it comes to the best Peak District walks, and this fairly lengthy trek of 11.5 miles with continuously changing views makes for perfect justification.
 Beginning in the Derbyshire village of Baslow, the Gristone Edges form an escarpment, offering high level footpaths that soon descend eastwards.
 Passing across the prominent Baslow, Curbar and Froggart edges, panoramic views are aplenty from the heather-topped spots you find yourself in.
 As you wind down through Chatsworth Park, keep your eyes peeled for a sighting of some red deer stags, which is the cherry on the top of this marvellous walk.

 Photo: Martyn Wright

-If you’re after a tougher walk with a longer duration, this outing is definitely worth the while.
-Starting your trek in the remote setting of Gradbach, the Dane Valley offers a winding woodland path above the river, slowly descending through a wooded gorge.
+If you’re after a tougher hike with a longer duration, this outing is definitely worth the while.
+Starting in the remote setting of Gradbach, the Dane Valley offers a winding woodland path above the river, slowly descending through a wooded gorge.
 The gristone escarpment of the Roaches showcases extensive 360-degree views of the Staffordshire countryside, draped in weathered rocks, soaring crags and heather-clad moorland.
 The final descent is a welcomed one, venturing through the Black Brook Nature Reserve and back into Gladbach to complete this circular 12-mile adventure.

 6. Taddington Moor and Chee Dale